flolu/flolu.de/posts/encrypted-git-repository.md

 title: How to Encrypt Git Repositories
 description: An easy way to encrypt Git repository remotes with GnuPG on Linux
 url: https://flolu.de/blog/encrypted-git-repository
-date: Oct 23 2022
+date: Oct 23, 2022
-excerpt: In this post you will learn how to easily encrypt Git...
+excerpt: In this post you will learn how to easily encrypt Git remote repositories with GnuPG.
+You could use this to...
 locale: en
 minutesToRead: 3
 ---